AshurajSrivastav01/React_practice/README.md

 # React_practice
-# This project is to learn and practice
+# This project is to learn and practice React